root-project/root/README/ReleaseNotes/v608/index.md

 * TChains can now be histogrammed without any C++ code, using the command line tool `rootdrawtree`.
 It is based on the new class `TSimpleAnalysis`.
 * Do not automatically setup read cache during `TTree::Fill()`.
 This fixes [ROOT-8031].
-* Make sure the option "PARA" in `TTre::Draw` is used with at least tow variables [ROOT-8196].
+* Make sure the option "PARA" in `TTree::Draw` is used with at least tow variables [ROOT-8196].
 * The with `goff` option one can use as many variables as needed.
 There no more limitation, like with the options `para`and `candle`.
 * Fix detection of errors that appears in nested TTreeFormula [ROOT-8218]